-Impact BIO-1: The project would not have a substantial adverse effect, either directly or through habitat modifications, on special-status wildlife species.
+Impact BIO-1: The project may have a substantial adverse effect, either directly or through habitat modifications, on special-status wildlife species.

-Implementation of the SOIA could indirectly result in impacts to wildlife habitat within the SOIA Area.
-In addition, the proposed SOIA does have the potential to indirectly affect special-status wildlife species through the potential for future urbanization of the SOIA.
-It is reasonably foreseeable that future development of the SOIA could change the rural, open space, agricultural character of the area to that of an urbanized environment, thus resulting in potentially significant impacts to special-status wildlife species.
+Implementation of the SOIA could indirectly result in impacts to wildlife habitat within the SOIA Area through the potential for future urbanization of the SOIA Area.
+It is reasonably foreseeable that future development of the SOIA Area could change the rural, open space, agricultural character of the area to that of an urbanized environment, thus resulting in potentially significant impacts to specialstatus wildlife species.
 One special-status species, the state threatened Swainson's hawk, was observed during the reconnaissance survey of the project area.